No Smoking & Vaping Laws

 The following cities have passed ordinances prohibiting smoking and vaping in their city parks:

 Report a Violation of the No Smoking or Vaping Laws

-The Snohomish Health District is responsible for enforcing no smoking and vaping laws in Snohomish County, with the support of law enforcement and local jurisdictions.
+The Snohomish County Health Department is responsible for enforcing no smoking and vaping laws in Snohomish County, with the support of law enforcement and local jurisdictions.
 You can report violations anonymously by filling out the Smoking in Public Places complaint form.